Catherine Feuillet: Education and early life

-Past research and awards

-In 2004, she joined the Institut National de la Recherche Agronomique (National Institute of Agricultural Research) (INRA) in Clermont-Ferrand, France, as the research director and deputy director of the Genetics, Diversity and Ecophysiology of Cereals joint Research Unit.
-In 2005, she co-founded the International Wheat Genome Sequencing Consortium (IWGSC), an international effort to produce a high quality reference sequence of the bread wheat genome, a scientific challenge at that time given the size wheat genome is 5 times bigger than the human genome.
-In 2005 she also co-created and was appointed as chair of the European Triticeae Genomics Initiative (ETGI) which was aimed at coordinating research in wheat, barley and rye in Europe and developing collaborative projects.
-Between 2008 and 2012 she led a European project entitled "TriticeaeGenome: Genomics for Triticeae improvement" comprising 17 public and private partners in nine countries as part of the FP7 framework.
-In 2008, Feuillet's team published in the journal, Science, the first mapping results of the wheat chromosome 3B, which is the largest of the 21 chromosomes of wheat.
-That same year she joined International Triticeae Mapping Initiative (ITMI) to assist with planning and coordination of research projects.
-In 2009 she initiated and led Breedwheat, a large public-private partnership (27 partners) effort in France to strengthen the competitiveness of the French wheat breeding sector and address the societal demand for sustainability, quality and safety in agricultural production.
-On 24 November 2009 Feuillet received the Prix Foulon from the French Academy of Sciences for her work in deciphering the genome.
-That same year, she was also awarded the gold Trophée de la Femme for her research and then on 10 September 2010, received the insignia of Chevalier of the Legion of Honour from the INRA.
+Career

+In 2004, she was employed by the Institut National de la Recherche Agronomique as a research director.

+In 2005, she co-founded the International Wheat Genome Sequencing Consortium (IWGSC), an international effort to produce a high quality reference sequence of the bread wheat genome.

+In 2005 she co-created and chaired the European Triticeae Genomics Initiative (ETGI), aimed at coordinating research in wheat, barley and rye in Europe.

+Between 2008 and 2012 she led the "TriticeaeGenome: Genomics for Triticeae improvement".

+In 2008, Feuillet's team published the first mapping results of the wheat chromosome 3B.

+In 2008 she joined International Triticeae Mapping Initiative (ITMI) to assist with planning and coordination of research projects.

+In 2009 she led Breedwheat, a French public-private partnership to strengthen the competitiveness of the French wheat breeding sector and address sustainability, quality and safety in agricultural production.

-In 2011 she joined the Wheat Initiative, created by the G20 countries to improve global wheat production and that same year was awarded a Fellowship by the American Association for the Advancement of Science.
-Feuillet received the Jean Dufrenoy Prize from the Académie d'Agriculture of France in 2012.
+In 2011 she joined the Wheat Initiative, created by the G20 countries to improve global wheat production.

-After completing the sequence chromosome 3B, the largest wheat chromosome, with her team at INRA in partnership with the Genoscrop and the CNRGV, a foundational achievement that was published in Science magazine, Feuillet joined Bayer CropScience as the head of the Trait Research Department.
+Feuillet has been employed by Bayer CropScience as the head of the Trait Research Department.
+Feuillet is employed as Chief Scientific Officer by private company Inari Agriculture.